Mentor and Apprentice Opportunities in Sustainable Farming

 Apprentice Link connects people who are serious about learning the sustainable farming trade with farmers who are willing to teach them in an apprenticeship setting.
-Depending on the farm, different compensation (from hourly wages to room and board and education) may be offered in exchange for labor.
-This listing helps potential applicants find farms that are compatible with their farm training needs, which we hope will lead to successful apprenticeship opportunities.
 Our programs’ emphasis is specifically in Western NC, with a focus on farms that participate in the Collaborative Regional Alliance for Farmer Training (CRAFT) program.

 - Farms are actively engaged in the local community.